pchalas1/libWall/README.md

 Modulair Python Library
 =======================

 This library helps user to create applications for Balaur Wall.
-It is still under development, however the library files are located in scripts/wall.
-There are some sample applications that will guide you through the library functionality.
+It is still under development, however there are some sample applications that will guide you through the library functionality.

 Library Files
 -------------